Home Compare GME vs WSM

 GameStop vs Williams-Sonoma: Which Stock Looks Stronger in 2026?

-Williams-Sonoma holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-GameStop still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Williams-Sonoma holds the cleaner structural position, with stability as the main driver and valuation adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-Most of the separation is still concentrated in profitability.
-Williams-Sonoma, Inc. leads by 28 points on the overall comparison score.
+The lead is spread across stability and valuation, rather than sitting in one isolated gap.
+Williams-Sonoma, Inc. leads by 14 points on the overall comparison score.

 INDUSTRY COMPARISON